 JUNE 24, 1971 (EP. #1781)

 Gerald was nonplussed when Rachel said she was staying for a week to visit with him.
-She told him all about her and Brian, whom she believed intended to marry her.
-Gerald made her face the fact she had dreamed up his intentions.
+Rachel told Gerald all about her and Brian, whom she believed intended to marry her.
+Gerald made Rachel face the fact she had dreamed up his intentions.
 He lifted and held her as he told her she had a habit of building pretty castles in the air.
-She wanted comfort from him, but he kissed her and said he'd rather have her in good shape ten years from now.
+Rachel sought comfort from him, but Gerald kissed her and said he'd rather have her in good shape ten years from now.
 Liz couldn't wait to tell Luella that Rafe had called her long-distance.
+Luella told Liz that she has something special with Rafe.
 Liz thought Pat a wonderful replacement for Janet Smith (recuperating from illness) to run the Women's Club Camp for Underprivileged Children, and was sure Caroline would agree to stay on another several weeks while Pat was away during the day.
 Caroline dropped by the office and showed John and Peggy the travel brochures she picked up.
 Later, Gerald went to Rachel sitting disconsolately at a table to say she couldn't visit with him because Pammy had a problem he had to take care of.
-He took her hand earnestly and said she could have filet mignon on the house, but she jerked it away and told him to go.
-He did, after impulsively kissing her cheek.
-Touched by her tears, Ted came over and tried to console Rachel.
-When she didn't want to return home after having told everyone she would be staying with her father, he suggested she take a hotel for a week, and he'd drive in every evening and take her out to dinner.
-She cried that he was the first one to ever offer her help.
+Gerald took Rachel's hand earnestly and said she could have filet mignon on the house, but Rachel jerked it away and told Gerald to leave.
+Gerald agreed, after impulsively kissing Rachel's cheek.
+Touched by Rachel's tears, Ted came over and tried to comfort Rachel.
+When Rachel didn't want to return home after having told everyone she would be staying with her father, Ted suggested she take a hotel for a week, and he'd drive in every evening and take her out to dinner.
+Rachel wailed that Ted was the first one to ever offer her help.

 Gerald: "You've got to be a big girl.
 You've got to... change."